Modules whose finiteness dimensions coincide with their cohomological dimensions: Abstract

 \section{Abstract}

-Let $\fa$ be a proper ideal of a commutative Noetherian ring $ R $ with identity.
-Using the notion of $\fa$-relative system of parameters, we introduce a relative variant of the notion of generalized Cohen-Macaulay modules.
+Let $\fa$ be an ideal of a commutative Noetherian ring $R$ with identity.
+We study finitely generated $R$-modules $M$ whose $\fa$-finiteness and $\fa$-cohomological dimensions are equal.
 In particular, we examine relative analogues of quasi-Buchsbaum, Buchsbaum and surjective Buchsbaum modules.
 We reveal several interactions between these types of modules that extend some of the existing results in the classical theory to the relative one.